 Final thoughts about speeding up your refinance

-Be sure to shop around to get the best rate possible.
+Be sure to shop around to get your best rate possible.
 Once you’ve found your best deal, lock it in and be prepared to act quickly with any documentation requests from your loan officer and loan processor.

 Taking all these steps will help speed your refinance up so that you can begin enjoying the benefits of a lower rate and monthly payment.